Waukesha County

 The Aging and Disability Resource Center of Waukesha County (ADRC) is a single access point for publicly funded long term care in Waukesha County.
 The ADRC provides information, assistance, counseling and supportive services for older adults age 60 and above; caregivers; adults with physical or developmental disabilities; and adults with mental health or substance use concerns.

-What Does the Staff at the ADRC Do?
+• What Does the ADRC Staff do?

 • Provide a welcoming, accessible place where older adults and adults with disabilities can go for any information, advice, and help in accessing services